moatasembeksawy/PinofferBlog/README.md

 6- mysql to store data
 7- nginx as web server
-8- reduis to cache posts data for 60 secondes in home page 7- req.headers['refere'] to know from requests come
+8- reduis to cache posts data for 60 secondes in home page 7- req.headers['referer'] to know from requests come

 # login to app